Cities

 - 6 Alaçatı on the peninsula is a village with well preserved stone architecture, ancient windmills, and a cove for windsurfing.

-- 7 Çeşme at the tip of that peninsula is a resort with an impressive citadel.
+- 7 Çeşme at the tip of that peninsula has an impressive citadel.

-- 12 Selçuk — town serving as a gateway to Ephesus, which is also a historic center in its own right.
+- 12 Selçuk is gateway to Ephesus, but also a historic centre in its own right.

-- 13 Tire — inland town with a well-known street market
+- 13 Tire has an old quarter with a lively street market.

 Other destinations